apple/foundationdb/flow/README.md

     - Two tables are compatible if one table's fields are all compatible with a prefix of the other table's fields.
     - Two vectors are compatible if their element types are compatible.
-    - Two unions are compatible if one unions's fields are all compatible with a prefix of the other unions's fields.
+    - Two unions are compatible if one union's fields are all compatible with a prefix of the other union's fields.
     - Two scalar types are only compatible if they are equal.

 1. Deprecation